LettError/coverage/readme.md

 * Roboto Black has a weightClass value of 400 looks out of place.
 * These typefaces were selected rather arbitrarily: I happen to have the data.
 It might not be the latest version.

+## Width
+We can also calculate a representative value for the average width of a font.
+There is no absolute minimum or maximum, but we can establish some rules for this value.
+Considering:

+- a numerical average width of all characters in a font will not be enough: we need to incorporate character frequencies for a couple of languages.
+- **Font.unitsPerEm** needs to be involved: we should be able to compare the width values of fonts with different ems.
+A TrueType version of the font with a 2048 em should get the same result as a CFF version with a 1000 unit em.

+## Method

+* Single font, single language: `sum (normalized freq * char width) / font.unitsPerEm`

+* Avaerage of all languages: `the numerical average of all results of all available languages`

 ## Discussion
 The frequency tables used in this calculation do not include punctuation.
 In many typefaces the punctuation symbols are lighter than the letters and that would skew the results towards a lighter number.
 But then the texts used to compile the frequency tables would need to be examined as well.
 Are all the texts on a comparable subject for instance?
 How do the average line lengths compare?
 Are there more or fewer quotations in the text?
 How does the word space fit in all this?